Romford Autism Group Support News

 There are no catches or hidden charges and we will be grateful for your donations.

-If you wish to make a direct donation to RAGS please contact us via email [email protected] every penny goes directly to supporting our families, we really appreciate your support, thank you.
+If you wish to make a direct donation to RAGS please contact us via email at [email protected], every penny goes directly to supporting our families, we really appreciate the support, thank you.

 Autism Friendly Events